octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.13 - 2025-04-22 =
+* Added support for importing BLMs from a remote URL, including those within a ZIP
+* Import locations in VaultEA format
+* Added support for mapping individual 'Property Labels' in 'Field Mapping' section of import settings
+* Correct typo
+* Declared compatibility with WordPress 6.8

 = 2.5.12 - 2025-04-09 =
 * Added ability to reorder the import field mappings